-A Homily for the Sixth Sunday after Pentecost
+A Homily for the Third Sunday after Pentecost

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, the image of the invisible God, the Firstborn, through whom all things were made and by whom all things are renewed.
+Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who calls us to follow him even unto Jerusalem.
 Amen.